 “It’s my neck, lower back and right knee, which is pretty banged up,” Kanaan said of the injuries sustained when his car went hard into a tire barrier in qualifying.
 “It was a head-on collision, so my neck is sore, my back is sore and the right knee.
 We bent the steering column into my knee.”

 Kanaan was checked and cleared by INDYCAR Medical staff immediately after the incident, but he didn’t start feeling the full effects and pain until Saturday night.
+In case you want to get rid of pain, have a peek at these guys for the best treatment.

 “That’s usually what happens,” he said.
 “In the afternoon, the body cools off.
 Through the night, it was pretty painful.
 Then (race) morning, I woke up and went straight to medical.”